 Tesla Auto High Beams is a feature that has been available for the Model S and X for some time now.
 With this latest software update, the Tesla Model 3 can now take advantage of the same feature.
 When your high beams are enabled, the system will be on the lookout for oncoming cars, if they see one they will toggle off until that vehicle is out of sight.
 This is extremely useful for navigating those extra dark roadways without disrupting the vision of others on the road.

 Press To Install Software Update

-You can now view details about your vehicle software by tapping Controls > Software.
-In addition to your current software version, you can see when there is a new software update package available to be downloaded.
-A download progress bar is displayed once the car is connected to Wi-Fi.
-After the download is complete you will continue to be able to schedule when to install the software update or install it immediately.
+You can now see details regarding her vehicle software by going to Controls > Software.
+Not only will you be able to see you current software version, but you will now be able to see if there is a new software update available to be downloaded and a progress bar will be displayed once the car is connected to Wi-Fi.
+Once the download is complete you will be able to schedule when to install the update or have it installed immediately.

 High Speed Performance

 A few weeks ago we saw a range increase for the Tesla Model 3 with a promised ~5% performance increase coming as well.
 That update is finally here allowing your car to maintain torque and power for longer periods of time driving at high speeds.
 It is not yet confirmed which vehicles will receive this performance boost.

 TeslAtari updates inbound!
 Look for Super Breakout and more in the latest software update which will begin rolling out later this week 🕹

 — Tesla (@Tesla) April 4, 2019

 In a previous update, Tesla removed Pole Position from their list of Atari games and promised more to come soon.
 With this latest Tesla software update, we received not one, but two new Atari games.
 2048 and Super Breakout have both been added to the growing list of games you can play on your Tesla.